-A template 'Tailored adjustment agreement' can be found at appendix 1 and is available on the EFD website at www.efd.org.uk/publications/ downloads to amend and use in your own organisation.
+A template for a 'Tailored adjustment agreement' can be found in the member resources section at www.disabilitystandard.com to amend and use in your own organisation.

 New managers of employees with such tailored adjustment agreements should accept the adjustments outlined in the agreement as reasonable and ensure that they continue to be implemented.
 The agreement may need to be reviewed and amended at a later date but this should not happen until both parties have worked together for a reasonable period of time.